 The multi-purpose knife is popular because there are so many different things they can have on them.
 Obviously, they’ll have a knife blade, but they can also have a file, scissors, tweezers, can or bottle openers and even a mini-saw blade.

-To help the boys learn the types, you can use these printables.
-Print them on card stock, have the boys cut them out and use brads to attach the pieces.
+To help the Scouts learn the types, you can use these printables.
+Print them on card stock, have the Scouts cut them out and use brads to attach the pieces.
 The boys can write the pocketknife’s type on it.

 You can always assemble one set of these to use as an example rather than having the boys make them.